Theodore Sherman Palmer

 Palmer was a member of about 25 North American and 4 foreign scientific or conservation organizations.
 He was vice-president of the American Society of Mammalogists from 1928 to 1934, and a co-founder of the National Audubon Society.

 Palmer is commemorated in the scientific names of two North American lizards: Uta palmeri and Elgaria coerulea palmeri.
+He is also commemorated in the name of a chipmunk: Neotamias palmeri.